apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/committer_architecture.md

 Ryan Blue, of Netflix, has submitted an alternate committer, one which has a number of appealing features

-* Doesn't have any requirements of the destination object store, not even a need for a consistency layer.
+* Doesn't have any requirements of the destination object store,
-* Overall a simpler design.
 * Known to work.

-The final point is not to be underestimated, especially given the need to be resilient to the various failure modes which may arise.
+The final point is not to be underestimated, es not even a need for a consistency layer.
+* Overall a simpler design.pecially given the need to be resilient to the various failure modes which may arise.